Lionsberg/lionsberg-wiki/New Vision and Plan.md

 ## 2 Week Plans

 Teams then execute and pulse on the basis of rapidly adapting 2 week plans, that lead towards the accomplishment of the quarterly objectives, which advance the [[Critical Path]] of the [[System Wide Master Plan]], which leads towards [[The Goal]].

+For current status and plans in more detail, see [[The Lionsberg Strategy and Plan of Action]].